AMC Rebel: Marketing

 The manufacturer's suggested retail price (MSRP) price was $3,475 (US$ in 2015 dollars).
 After the initial run of 1,000 units with its distinctive and easily recognizable identity, The Machine was available without the stripes in other colors with a blacked-out hood.
 The unique paint scheme for the Machine is Frost White with a flat-black hood (paint codes: 72A-8A), with only three made.
-Another exclusive version came in "Big Bad Green" with at least three made and possibly only one known factory-documented original car remaining.
+Another exclusive version came in "Big Bad Green", with at least three made and possibly only one known factory-documented original car remaining.
 The original trim scheme became a $75 option.
 There were a total of 2,326 Rebel Machines built in 1970.
-With the Machine "AMC had acquired a reputation for the ability to create eye-catching, high-performance machines at a knock-down price."
+With the Machine, "AMC had acquired a reputation for the ability to create eye-catching, high-performance machines at a knock-down price."

-According to the former editor of Motor Trend magazine, before BMW took "The Ultimate Driving Machine" moniker for itself, American Motors dubbed its high-performance model that could hold its head high in fast company simply "The Machine" and it deserves to be considered among the Greatest Cars of All Time.
+According to the former editor of Motor Trend magazine, before BMW took "The Ultimate Driving Machine" moniker for itself, American Motors dubbed the high-performance model that could hold its head high in fast company simply "The Machine", and it deserves to be considered among the Greatest Cars of All Time.

-The 'Machine' option was offered again as a package for the 1971 re-styled Rebel named Matador.
+The 'Machine' option was offered again as a package for the 1971 re-styled Rebel that was renamed to Matador.

 Convertibles

 During the 1967 model year, American Motors produced a total of 1,686 Rambler Rebel convertibles; all in the top-trim SST model.
-Automatic power operation of top was standard.
+Automatic power operation of the top was standard.
 The new convertible top design featured a "streamlined" look blending smoothly with the lower body with the top-up.
 Its new "split stack" folding mechanism also allowed a lower stack height with the top folded down, as well as for a full-width backseat with room for three passengers.

 For 1968, the Rambler name was dropped and two convertible versions were offered in the Rebel line.
 A total of 1,200 were produced (823 in the SST version and 377 units in the base 550 model).
 Since convertibles in the Rambler American and Ambassador series were dropped after 1967, the 1968 Rebels were the only open models built by AMC.
 This was also the last year for AMC convertibles until this body style was added to the compact Renault Alliance in 1985.

 Other markets

-The AMC Rebel was produced under a number of business ventures in foreign markets.
+The AMC Rebel was produced under several business ventures in foreign markets.
 In these markets, "the Rebel was still the epitome of the modern mass-produced US sedan."